Artem Gerasimov on the Day of His Release

 Another Resident of Crimea — Artem Gerasimov — Has Been Released.
 He Spent 6 Years in a Penal Colony

 "It's hard even to imagine that millions of people around the world were praying for me.
-Just realizing that was a huge support to me," said Artem, reflecting on his six years in prison.
+Just realizing that was a huge support to me," said Artem, reflecting on his 6 years in prison.